oiver12/Gibbs_CliffordP-S/readme.md

 # Chess Program Documentation

+## Members
+This project is made by:
+- Liv Richter
+  - Has implemented Chess960 and castling
+- Bhavya Sharma
+  - Has implemented the rook+king vs king mode
+- Oliver Baumgartner
+  - Has implemented the game logic, drawing and standard chess mode

 ## Presentation
 ### Start Screen
 When opening the game you can choose between the different modes we had to implement: